RMNCLDYO/perplexity-ai-toolkit/README.md

 Your report will help us make the project better for everyone.

 ## Feature Requests
-Got an idea for a new feature that could make the project even better?
+Got an idea for a new feature?
 Feel free to suggest it.
 Here's how:

 1. Check if the feature has already been suggested or implemented.
 2. Use the [Feature Request](.github/ISSUE_TEMPLATE/feature_request.md) template to create a detailed request.